simply-logical/simply-logical.github.io/getinvolved/projects.md

 You will also develop supplementary materials in SWISH notebooks, not embedded directly in the lecture slides.

 This project will reuse parts of *Simply Logical* [online book]({{ site.bookURL }}).
 Since cleaning up and refactoring the book's codebase is part of *Project 1* you might need to collaborate on extracting Prolog programs from the codebase.
 (This will help you develop your team skills.)
 In case there is nobody involved in that project you might need to do it on your own.
-Therefore, we ask you to **include a timeline covering these 2 possible scenarios in your proposal**.
-You are welcome to discuss with us and include in your proposal any suggestions regarding technologies that will be used to finalise this project.
+You are welcome to discuss with us any suggestions regarding technologies that will be used to finalise this project.
 Maybe there is something awesome that will do the job just right and we don't know about it!

 ## Project 3: Logic Programming exercises ##